Welcome to Season 3 of Truth Be Told!

 The Day Everything Changed: Experiencing a Wrongful Conviction with Amanda Knox.

 Can you imagine being accused of a crime you didn't commit?
 Even worse, imagine this happening while outside your home country - and in a language you don't fully understand.
 What would you do?
-In this episode of the Truth Be Told podcast , host Dave Thompson speaks with Amanda Knox about her life after the wrongful conviction that changed her life - and made international headlines.
-They discuss the challenges of reclaiming her story, the impact of social media on public perception, and the im...
+In this episode of the Truth Be Told podcast, host Dave Thompson speaks with Amanda Knox about her life after the wrongful conviction that changed her life - and made international headlines.
+They discuss the challenges of reclaiming her story, the impact of social media on public perception, and th...

 127